PelionIoT/distro-pelion-edge/README.md

 sudo yum install *.rpm
 ```

-Please  note  that  `mbed-edge-core`   and  `mbed-edge-core-devmode`  cannot  be
+Please note that `mbed-edge-core`, `mbed-edge-core-devmode`, and `mbed-edge-core-byocmode`
-installed simultaneously.
+cannot be installed simultaneously.

 4. Enable `systemd` services.
 After installation there are following services:
 ```